palindrome-eng/reflect-program-library/reflect-single-pool/README.md

 On launch, users will only be able to deposit and withdraw active stake, but pending future stake program development, we hope to support instant sol deposits and withdrawals as well.

-# Warning - This is a FORK maintained by the Reflect Protocol team for use explicitly with the Reflect Validator.
-Do not fork or re-deploy this version for your own singlePool.